Integration features

 The free Zoom account works for one-on-one client calls.
 Most freelancers use free Zoom because their calls are typically with one client at a time.

 Free Zoom includes unlimited time for meetings with one other person (you and one client).
 Group meetings (3 or more participants) are limited to 40 minutes.
-If your calls occasionally run longer, the meeting simply ends at 40 minutes, and you can start a new one.
+If your calls occasionally run longer, the meeting ends at 40 minutes, and you can start a new one.
+Most freelancer calls run between 30 and 45 minutes, so the 40-minute limit matters only when a third person joins the call, like a team member or a client's colleague.

 Zoom Pro ($15.99/month) removes the 40-minute limit and adds cloud recording (up to 5GB), meeting analytics, and admin controls.
 Zoom Business ($21.99/month per user) adds company branding and managed domains.